shunjieee/tp/docs/DeveloperGuide.md

       Use case ends.

 * 2a.
-The user chooses to cancel the deletion.
+The given person does not exist.

     * 2a1.
-Hi:Re shows a message that the deletion is cancelled
+Hi:Re shows an error message

       Use case ends.

-**Use case: UC3 - Toggle display**
+**Use case: UC4 - Toggle display**

 **MSS**